nesdoug/M1TE2/Readme.txt

 of the selected tile in a 2x2 block on the screen.
 This might be useful if the tileset has tiles arranged in 16x16 blocks.

+HELPFUL TIP! - If the tiles are in order of how they go on the map...
+1,2,3,4,5, etc should go from left to right on the map...
+Hit the Number pad 6 key as you click on spots on the map.

 Menu